LukasMurdock/LukasMurdock.github.io/_pages/about.md

 - I am willing to fight for my ideas, tell people what I really think, and be frank with my views, including critical feedback.
 - I have a strong desire to prioritize and support others’ needs, and am fascinated by their behaviors and tendencies, with moderate sensitivity to their emotions and feelings in the moment.
 - I am willing to take charge in groups, and tend to lead more through holding myself and and others to high standards of performance rather than through motivation and inspiration.
-- I have a moderate prefereance and appreciation for humor, being light-hearted and not taking matters too seriously.
+- I have a moderate preference and appreciation for humor, being light-hearted and not taking matters too seriously.

 **How I apply myself**:
 - I tend to remain calm, confident, and controlled under stress or pressure.
-- I hold myself accountable to the outcomes I experiences, am self-motivated, and have a moderate inclination to operate independently, without needing must direction or guidance in accomplishing tasks or goals.
+- I hold myself accountable to the outcomes I experiences, am self-motivated, and have a moderate inclination to operate independently, without needing direction or guidance in accomplishing tasks or goals.
 - I tend to embrace change and uncertainty, and am versatile at shifting the roles I play in different circumstances, and am very interested in my own growth and development.
 - I work hard to go after ambitious goals and tend to take action to seize opportunities and solve problems I confront, though may be distractable and don’t always push through to finish what I start.
-- I like to explore different perspectives and are open to being wrong, receptive to critical feedback in order to learn, and modest.
+- I like to explore different perspectives and I’m open to being wrong, receptive to critical feedback in order to learn, and modest.
 - I have high levels of stamina, enthusiasm, and energy in work and life.
 - I am comfortable with my station in life, content to be who I am and don’t worry much about others’ impressions of me.